Don Paris Ph.D.

 The next two procedures were prepared by New Horizons Trust.
 Used by permission.

-The SE-5 plus can be used as the classical scanner to check for plant nutrients and the compatibility of sunlight, irrigation, soil, and fertilizing for growing of crops.
+The SE-5 1000 can be used as the classical scanner to check for plant nutrients and the compatibility of sunlight, irrigation, soil, and fertilizing for growing of crops.
 Patterning of crops, fields, and fertilizers with appropriate informational fields (IDFs) can help control plant pests, and increase crop yield and quality.

 Procedure: